mkouba/qute-insights/README.md

 You can then execute your native executable with: `./target/qute-insights-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

-## Related Guides

-- REST Qute ([guide](https://quarkus.io/guides/qute-reference#rest_integration)): Qute integration for Quarkus REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- Web Bundler ([guide](https://docs.quarkiverse.io/quarkus-web-bundler/dev/)): Creating full-stack Web Apps is fast and simple with this extension.
-Zero config bundling for your web-app scripts (js, jsx, ts, tsx), dependencies (jquery, react, htmx, ...) and styles (css, scss, sass).